zaikio/zai-docs/README.md

 We automatically resolve changelogs from the future into the scheduled changes.

 It is recommended to add a changelog item if you want to promote a feature or if you want to introduce breaking changes.

+### Diagrams with Mermaid.js

+For diagrams you can use [mermaid.js](https://mermaid-js.github.io/mermaid/#/):

+    ```mermaid
+    sequenceDiagram
+    Alice->John: Hello John, how are you?
+    loop every minute
+      John-->Alice: Great!
+    end
+    ```

+To work effectively, it is recommended to use the [live editor](https://mermaid-js.github.io/mermaid-live-editor).

 ### Advanced